quietui/quiet/docs/docs/components/slider.md

 ```

 :::info
-If you want to show a reference next to a specific marker, you can add `position: absolute` to it and set the `left` or `right` property to a percentage that corresponds to the marker's position.
+If you want to show a reference next to a specific marker, you can add `position: absolute` to it and set the `left`, `right`, `top`, or `bottom` property to a percentage that corresponds to the marker's position.
 :::

 ### Formatting the value